amirkhonov/ai-102-mindmap/README.md

 #### Use your own data with an Azure OpenAI model

 * You can use your own data with Azure OpenAI models to generate content that is specific to your
   organization:
   1. Setup a data-source: such as blob storage
   2. Configure studio to connect to the data-source
   3. Use Azure OpenAI model per usual to generate content
 * You can configure the model with specific parameters to control the generative behavior:
   * **Strictness determines** the system's aggressiveness in filtering search documents based on their similarity scores.
-  * **Retrieved documents** is an integer that can be set to 3, 5, 10, or 20, and controls the number of document chunks provided to the large language model for formulating the final response.
+  * **Retrieved documents** controls the number of document chunks provided to the model.
   * **Limit responses** attempts to only rely on your documents for responses.

-#### Fine-tune an Azure OpenAI model
+#### Fine-tune an Azure OpenAI model (Detailed)

 * Fine-tuning an Azure OpenAI model allows you to customize the model to better suit your needs
 * Fine-tuning is expensive and time-consuming, but reduces the need for many examples to achieve good performance